jxe/vpm/vpm.md

 If this BAP drove her search process, she would have found a wide variety of ways to take responsibility as part of her job search.
 If, on the other hand, she was more focused on finding any job that'd feed her family, we would expect a narrower collection of options.

-In this case, it's likely that the BAP didn't drive this particular choice.

-how expressive is Janet's choice to work at Soulcrushingjobs.com of her value of "taking responsibility"?

-I believe this choice is less expressive of "taking responsibility" than other ways Janet might take responsibility, had she more options, and less pressure.
-Why?
-Because her choice is highly-constrained by the concerns which aren't BAPs.

-Imagine you asked Janet to partition her concerns into two subsets, $A$ and $B$, such that, without the concerns in set $A$, she could think of many nicer ways to address the concerns in $B$.
-She might say: yes, she could think of many nicer ways to take responsibility (set $B$), if she didn't have to address her goal of feeding the family, or her two fears about that (set $A$).

-This answer indicates that it's the goals and fears, not the BAP, that are pruning Janet's options.
+If the BAP didn't drive this particular choice, I think we can safely say that the choice is less expressive of Janet's values, and more about her logistical concerns.

 Contrast Janet's choice with Josh's, to teach at Dartmouth rather than Harvard.
 Josh also has a goal of making tenure someday, and at Dartmouth this seems a bit more likely.
 More important in his choice, he wants to enjoy the fresh air of New Hampshire, and build relationships with his students, which he thinks will go better at Dartmouth.

-Josh says that, if he didn't have to address his policies of 'enjoying fresh air' or 'building relationships with students' (set $A$), he could think of many better ways to ensure tenure (set $B$).
+Again, we can ask which of these is a BAP, and what role it played.
+We may learn that his job search was structured by the BAP of building intimate relationships with students.

-Formally, we can say that, in situations like Janet's and Josh's, a choice is constrained by the concerns in set $A$.
-But in Josh's case, there are BAPs in set $A$, whereas in Janet's case, all of her BAPs are in $B$.
-I claim that cases like Josh's are most expressive of our values, because they are less bound by logistical or other kinds of instrumental[^intrinsic] concerns.
-I would like to use the term 'meaningful choice' for a revealed preference like Josh's.
+I think we can then say that Josh's choice is more expressive of his values, because it is less bound by logistical or other kinds of instrumental concerns.

-[^intrinsic]: Indeed, I believe a focus on broad-benefit eliminates much of what philosophers call instrumental reasons--what's done merely to keep our jobs, to fit in with a friend group, to achieve specific goals, or to get good sensations.
+I'd like to use the term 'meaningful choice' for a revealed preference like Josh's---one driven by a BAP.
+And I'd like to say that meaningful choice is exactly what Janet was deprived of.

 # Conclusion

-Suppose that surveys could be run, to determine people's BAPs and constraining concerns, and that these surveys wouldn't require so much introspection or articulacy that they would limit the population of respondants^[Perhaps they are interactive, or infer BAPs from other data.
-In any case, we must be careful: people often lack access to reasons, are inarticulate about them, and when asked, may misrepresent them.].
+Suppose a survey were developed to determine people's BAPs and their role in choice, and that these surveys could be simplified, to the point where the introspection or articulacy required wouldn't limit their applicability^[E.g., with rich interactivity, or by infering BAPs from other data.].

-Suppose, also, that the data so-obtained can be made robust, verifiable, and auditable.^[The kinds of surveys I've described introduce a fuzzy factor that would likely need to be overcome, especially to make good social choice mechanisms.]
+Suppose, also, that the data so-obtained can be verifiable, auditable, reliable, and legitimate.^[Granted, a tall order.]

-In that case, one proposal for fixing welfare calculations and social choice, is to substitute meaningful choice for the standard preference relation.This has the advantage of maintaining the normal structure of welfare economics. @Bernheim2009.
+Then, welfare calculations and social choice mechanisms could be modified: by substituting meaningful choice for the standard preference relation.[Maintaining the normal structure of welfare economics, see @Bernheim2009.]

-Returning to where I started, with recommender systems, social choice mechanisms, and welfare calculations: to alter these, one could substitute

-Doing so would, we hope, cease the reward to those who rig people's choices through misinformation, market manipulation, etc. It could address other areas where preferences are misaligned with values: clickbait, internet addiction, populism, obesity, etc.
+These new mechanisms might cease to reward to those who rig people's choices (through misinformation, market manipulation, etc).
+They could address other areas where preferences are misaligned with values, like clickbait, internet addiction, populist politics, and obesity.

-It might also do something to preserve the individual meanings that keep science, democracies, etc on the rails.
-These values are often lost, due to coordination problems, in revealed preferences.
-They may be less likely to be lost in BAPs.
+They might also better support those values that keep science, democracies, etc on the rails---values which are often lost in revealed preference due to coordination problems.

-Unfortunately, meaningful choice as I've described it doesn't go far enough.
-It doesn't count Janet's choice of Soulcrushingjobs.com as an endorsement---and that's good.
-But it should count Janet's lack of meaningful choice as an indictment!
-We'd like a measure that increases the number of meaningful choices, relative to the total: to give more people more such choices.
-To do that, we'd need to give welfare more of an overhaul.
+And this might be an information basis for mechanisms and calculations which go much further than meaningful choice: We could develop a measure that increases the number of meaningful choices, relative to the total: to give more people more such choices.

 # References